au-clan/FoA/README.md

 - `--n_samples`: Number of samples/games to run during the experiment.
 - `--n_evaluations`: Number of times to evaluate each state in order to give it a final value (=sum of all evaluations).
 - `--n_agents`: Number of agents to use for the experiment.
-- `--back_coeff`: Backtracking coefficient (min:0 -> No backtracking allowed, max:1 -> Old states value does not depreciate).
+- `--back_coef`: Backtracking coefficient (min:0 -> No backtracking allowed, max:1 -> Old states value does not depreciate).
 - `--max_steps`: Max steps agents are allowed to execute.
 - `--model_name`: Name of OpenAI model to use.
 - `--init` (flag): Whether to use initialization or not (default=False).
 Using initialization guarantees that the first step of each agent is unique but random.